 Elective requirements: mybcom.sauder.ubc.ca/courses-money-enrolment/elective-requirements

 If after checking you still have questions or you’re unsure about whether or not you have fulfilled all of your degree requirements, you can submit a request for a degree credit check to be done by our office.
+Requests from Year 4 students will be given priority.

 Your UBC transcript and diploma are official documents issued by the university to affirm your academic record and completion of degree program, respectively.